 Mexico is believed to be where Ten fingers of naples originates from.

 Ten fingers of naples Tomato is normally fairly low maintenance and is normally quite easy to grow, as long as a level of basic care is provided throughout the year.
 Being aware of the basic soil, sun and water preferences will result in a happier and healthier plant.

-This plant info is provided by the myfolia gardener's wiki.
-All details about Ten fingers of naples' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Ten fingers of naples have been kindly provided by our members.

 By our calculations, you should look at sowing Ten fingers of naples about 42 days before your last frost date.